pradyuv/MixMaestro/README.md

 3. **Directory Processing Function**:

-  This function processes all .wav files in a given directory, extracting features from each file using the extract_features function.
+  The process_directory function processes all .wav files in a given directory, extracting features from each file using the extract_features function.
 It returns a list of dictionaries, each containing the features of an audio file.

 4. **Main Block for Script Execution**:

-  This block defines the paths to the raw and processed data directories, processes the directory of raw audio files to extract features, and saves the extracted features to a file using joblib.
+  The main block defines the paths to the raw and processed data directories, processes the directory of raw audio files to extract features, and saves the extracted features to a file using joblib.